 Python 3.5.1 [GCC 4.8.2] on Linux my first file This file contains three lines

 To read data from a file, first of all, you need to open it in reading mode.
-Then, you can call anyone of the methods that Python provides for reading from a file.
+Then, you can call any of the methods that Python provides for reading from a file.

-Usually, you can use Python <read(size)> function to read the content of a file up to the size.
+Usually, we use Python <read(size)> function to read the content of a file up to the size.
 If you don’t pass the size, then it’ll read the whole file.

 with open('app.log', 'w', encoding = 'utf-8') as f: #first line f.write('my first file\n') #second line f.write('This file\n') #third line f.write('contains three lines\n') f = open('app.log', 'r', encoding = 'utf-8') print(f.read(10)) # read the first 10 data #'my first f' print(f.read(4)) # read the next 4 data #'ile\n' print(f.read()) # read in the rest till end of file #'This file\ncontains three lines\n' print(f.read()) # further reading returns empty sting #''